 - d.
-Employer Contributions.
-There are two types of employer contributions: matching or non-elective employer contributions.
-Your employer will notify you each year of the contribution type and amount.
-If your employer elects matching contributions, your employer will match your deferrals up to 3% of your compensation.
-However, in some years, a lesser amount may be contributed.
-Your employer will notify you if a lesser amount is contributed.
-Instead of matching contributions, your employer may make non-elective contributions equal to 2% of your compensation (taking into account the applicable compensation IRS limit in a given year, which is \$285,000 for 2020 and \$290,000 for 2021). - e.
+Contribution Deadline.
+Your IRA contribution for any year may be made to your IRA during the tax year and up until the due date for filing your tax return, not including extensions.
+For most people, the tax return due date is April 15.
+However, your contribution deadline may be extended past April 15 for a variety of reasons as directed by the IRS.
+The extension may vary depending on the circumstances.
+For additional information, refer to the IRS website or consult your tax advisor. - e.
+Carryback Contributions.
+A contribution is deemed to have been made on the last day of the preceding taxable year if you make a contribution by the deadline for filing your income tax return (not including extensions), and you designate that contribution as a contribution for the preceding taxable year.
+For instance, if you are a calendar year taxpayer and you make your Traditional IRA contribution on or before April 15, your contribution is considered to have been made for the previous tax year if you designate it as such.
+If you do not designate a contribution for the preceding taxable year, the contribution must be reported to the IRS as a current year contribution (the year received). - f.
 Nonforfeitable.
-Your interest in your SIMPLE IRA is nonforfeitable. - f.
+Your interest in your IRA is nonforfeitable. - g.
 Commingling of Assets.
-The assets of your SIMPLE IRA cannot be commingled with other property except in a common trust fund or common investment fund. - g.
-Life Insurance No portion of your SIMPLE IRA may be invested in life insurance contracts. - h.
+The assets of your IRA cannot be commingled with other property except in a common trust fund or common investment fund. - h.
+Life Insurance.
+No portion of your IRA may be invested in life insurance contracts. - i.
 Collectibles.
-You may not invest the assets of your SIMPLE IRA in collectibles as described in section 408(m) of the Internal Revenue Code (Code).
+You may not invest the assets of your IRA in collectibles, as described in section 408(m) of the Internal Revenue Code (Code).
 A collectible is defined as any work of art, rug or antique, metal or gem, stamp or coin, alcoholic beverage, or any other tangible personal property specified by the IRS.
-However, specially minted United States gold and silver bullion coins and certain state-issued coins are permissible SIMPLE IRA investments.
-Platinum coins and certain gold, silver, platinum, or palladium bullion as described in section 408(m)(3) of the Code are also permitted as SIMPLE IRA investments. - i.
+However, specially minted United States gold and silver bullion coins and certain state-issued coins are permissible IRA investments.
+Platinum coins and certain gold, silver, platinum, or palladium bullion, as described in section 408(m)(3) of the Code, are also permitted as IRA investments. - j.
 Required Minimum Distributions At Age 72.
-You are required to take minimum distributions from your SIMPLE IRA for the year in which you reach age 72, or such other age as may be provided under the Code, and for subsequent years.
-You must take your first year's distribution by April 1 of the calendar year following the year in which you attain age 72 or such other age as may be provided under the Code.
+You are required to take a minimum distribution from your IRA for the year in which you reach age 72 and for subsequent years.
+You must take your first year's distribution by April 1 of the calendar year following the year in which you attain age 72.
 All subsequent year's distributions must be taken by December 31 of the distribution year.